-About the Help to Buy Scheme
+About the Australian Government Help to Buy Scheme

 If you’ve saved what you can but are still a little short of being able to buy a home that meets your needs, Help to Buy may be able to bridge the gap.